dustinhayes/JS-Unplugged/README.md

 }
 ```

-Each iteration of the loop the variable on the left of the `in` keyword get assigned the next 'key' in the object, which will a string value.
+On each iteration of the loop the variable on the left of the `in` keyword get assigned the next 'key' in the object, which will be a string value.
 So if we wanted to print the keys from an object we would write it like this:

 ```javascript
 var obj = { x: 1, y: 2 },